mercadopago/devsite-docs/guides/plugins/prestashop/receive-payments.en.md

 ## Go to Production

-To start charging you must complete the form [I want to go to Production](https://www.mercadopago.com/mla/account/credentials/).
+To start charging you must [activate your credentials](https://www.mercadopago.com/mla/account/credentials/).

 > Check the [requirements to go to production](https://www.mercadopago.com.ar/developers/en/guides/payments/api/goto-production/) if you have any doubts during the process